Create a professional CV now!

 [School Name], [School Location], [Years Attended]

-One more thing, if you have very little work experience, you might want to move your education section above the work history section to give it more prominence.
+Finally, if you have little to no work experience, consider placing your education section above your work history to give it more prominence.

 Derby High School, Brighton